 1. Choose a Business Name

 As you consider a name for your LLC, check to make sure another LLC or corporation isn’t already using (or has filed to use) your name.
 You can do this via your state’s Secretary of State database or do a free name search via CorpNet.
-I also encourage you to use CorpNet’s free trademark search tool to determine if any other businesses have filed for a trademark on the name.

 States usually have some mandatory requirements for the names of limited liability companies.
 For instance, the term “company,” “limited” or “limited liability company,” or an abbreviation like “LLC” must be used after the name.
 After you form your farm LLC, you should use the complete company name on all documents that you send or sign.